Dr Bruce Henderson

 Kati trained in London qualifying in 1994.
 Following that she completed her postgraduate qualifications in general practice, obstetrics, gynaecology and family planning.

-Kati and Eddie have 4 children so their down time is spent on the side lines of the local sports fields, fishing and camping.
+Kati has 4 children so her down time is spent on the side lines of the local sports fields, fishing and camping.

 Dr Joy Sutton